EPSOM COMMUNITY CRECHE

 A one-off $30 portfolio and Storypark (0nline portfolio) fee.

 The bond, portfolio fee and term fees are payable two weeks after being invoiced.

 Crèche fees are charged for booked sessions each term.
 Full rates are charged for all absences from Crèche, i.e. sickness, and family holidays.
 You will not be charged for any days or weeks that Crèche is closed during the year, which includes all public holidays.

 You may qualify for assistance with childcare costs from Work and Income.
 To find out more visit their website at www.workingforfamilies.govt.nz

 Highly qualified, passionate and caring teachers

 Hi, my name is Debbie McGurk and I am Head Teacher at Epsom Community Crèche.
 I am a qualified, fully registered teacher with a Bachelor of Education – Teaching (Early Childhood) from Auckland University.
 I completed my degree in 2007 and worked for two years at St Lukes Crèche before starting work here at Epsom Community Crèche in November 2009.
 I love working at the Crèche, getting to know the children and playing a small part in their early education.
-I have a daughter who is at university and a son who is at high school.
-I enjoy spending time with my husband and children, being involved in sports and fitness and reading a good book.
+I have a daughter who is working and a son who is at university.
+I enjoy spending time with my children, my friends and family, being involved in sports and fitness and reading a good book.

 At Epsom Community Creche we believe that each child develops, not alone, but within interdependent relationships with their family, whanau, wider community and learning community.
 We recognise the importance of family and cultural values and seek to work in reciprocal and responsive partnerships with parents and whanau.
 We value and respect the diversity of all children as unique individuals and we strive for equal opportunities for all children.